mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 ## endpoints.xml<a name="endpointsxml"/>
-This is the file where you will found the inbound and outbound sides of your integration app.
+This is the file where you will find the inbound and outbound sides of your integration app.
 This Template has an HTTP Inbound Endpoint as the way to trigger the use case and an SMTP Transport as the outbound way to send the report.

 ### Trigger Flow
-**HTTP Inbound Endpoint** - Start Report Generation
+**HTTP Connector** - Start Report Generation
 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
-+ The path configured by default is `generatereport` and you are free to change for the one you prefer.
++ The path configured by default is `generatereport` and you are free to change it for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.

 ### Outbound Flow
 **SMTP Outbound Endpoint** - Send Mail
 + Both SMTP Server configuration and the actual mail to be sent are defined in this endpoint.
-+ This flow is going to be invoked from the flow that does all the functional work: *mainFlow*, the same that is invoked from the Inbound Flow upon triggering of the HTTP Endpoint.
++ This flow is going to be invoked from the flow that does all the functional work: *mainFlow*, the same that is invoked from the Inbound Flow upon triggering of the HTTP Connector.

 ## errorHandling.xml<a name="errorhandlingxml"/>
-Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
-As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.
+This is the right place to handle how your integration will react depending on the different exceptions.
+This file holds a [Choice Exception Strategy](http://www.mulesoft.org/documentation/display/current/Choice+Exception+Strategy) that is referenced by the main flow in the business logic.